 - Fold the top half of the burlap over, creating a ‘skirt’ of burlap.

-Caterpillars will hide from the sun underneath the burlap skirt during the heat of the day which will be easy for collection and disposal of the Gypsy Moth caterpillars.
+Caterpillars will hide from the sun underneath the burlap skirt during the heat of the day which will be easy for collection and disposal of the Spongy Moth caterpillars.

 - Remove any caterpillars at the end of every day - or every two days in the early and late seasons - by scraping them from the burlap band into a container of soapy warm water.
 Optionally you can also add a small amount of bleach to the mixture.

-This step is VITAL – if the caterpillars are not removed from the burlap traps, the burlap will become breeding grounds for the next generation of Gypsy Moths.
+This step is VITAL – if the caterpillars are not removed from the burlap traps, the burlap will become breeding grounds for the next generation of Spongy Moths.

-Burlap traps, AKA Burlap Banding, is a safe and effective method of controlling invasive Gypsy Moth caterpillars during the peak seasons.
-If your community has been affected by defoliation from Gypsy Moth infestations, we hope you can use this tutorial to keep your local eco-system balanced and healthy!
+Burlap traps, AKA Burlap Banding, is a safe and effective method of controlling invasive Spongy Moth caterpillars during the peak seasons.
+If your community has been affected by defoliation from Spongy Moth infestations, we hope you can use this tutorial to keep your local eco-system balanced and healthy!

 Show us your Burlap Trap experiences by tagging #thefeltstore on social media.